 What is OKR?

 OKR stands for “Objectives and Key Results” and is a modern method for goal and people management.
-One of the key advantages of the method is the linking of qualitative goals (Objectives) with two to five quantitative goals (Key Results) each.
+One of the key advantages of the method is the linking of qualitative goals (Objectives) with two to four quantitative goals (Key Results) each.
 In this way, OKRs enable a company to translate its vision and strategy into measurable goals that are more tangible for employees.
 OKRs are typically set every quarter in order to be able to react quickly to changes.